digitalyacht/Getting-Started-with-Njord-Cloud/TypeScript_Example/README.md

 From within the project folder run `npm install`

-Create a `.env` file in the project folder with the following content (replace the variable values with your credentials!):
+Create a `.env` file in the project folder with the following content (replace the Organisation and API keys with the DY-Demo or your own Viam Account credentials):

 ```
 VITE_ORG_ID="<ORG-ID>"